nedimozden/INDE577/Supervised Learning/1.4: Neural Networks/README.md

 - Walks through the process of feature scaling, model creation, training, and validating performance with metrics such as accuracy, precision, recall, and F1-score.

 - Features loss and accuracy visualizations during training to assess model convergence.

+BERT for Sentiment Analysis on IMDB Dataset:
+File: bert_sentiment_analysis.ipynb

+Description:
+This notebook performs sentiment analysis on the IMDB dataset using BERT.
+It demonstrates data preprocessing, fine-tuning BERT, and evaluation for sentiment classification.